TomObungu/mathematics.md/Further Mathematics/Vectors/Line Distances & Planes.md

 # Worked Example 1

-In this type of example always remember to work out $\vec{AB}$ in general form and dot product the direction vector of the line
+In this type of example always remember to work out $\vec{AB}$ in general form and dot product the direction vector of the line.
+It is better to set the line equation as $\vec{OB}$ to avoid needing to negate any $\lambda$ variables which could potentially lead to errors.

 *$l_{1}:r=\begin{pmatrix}1 \\ 5 \\ -3\end{pmatrix} +\lambda \begin{pmatrix}1 \\ 1 \\ -1\end{pmatrix} \qquad A(4,5,6)$*